HappySunChild/repr-luau/README.md

 # repr-luau
 A Luau implementation of [Python's builtin `repr`](https://docs.python.org/3/library/functions.html#repr).

-The output of this `repr` implementation is not able to be converted back into its original form (as that's not technically possible currently), so instead this implementation is largely meant for displaying debug information easily (e.g. in a REPL or debug HUD).
+The output of this `repr` implementation is not intended to be converted back into the original value (as that's not technically possible currently).
+Instead this implementation is largely meant for displaying debug information easily (e.g. in a REPL or debug HUD).

 ## Example Usage